ricardoreisbr/authenticator/authorization-server/README.md

-# authenticator
+# Authorization Server
-Repository's purpose is created a common module in order to authenticate users
+Project's purpose is created a common module in order to authorization users